Murfreesboro, Tennessee zoning

 Park District

-Special-purpose district for park, recreational, and open-space areas under public or private ownership.
+Parks, recreation, and open space, under either public or private ownership.

 - PRDSpecial purpose